 2. Hospital Facilities

 Make sure you look for a hospital with facilities such as a Neonatal Care Unit and an adult ICU.
 Irrespective of whether or not you and your baby will need such facilities, it is always better to have them, to avoid last-minute panic.
 Some hospitals also have in-house prenatal classes, so this way, you can club both your appointments and your classes together without having to make too many visits.
+The doctor’s availability also matters.
+At times, it may be hard for you to juggle between work and your home.
+Consult the doctor if s/he entertains virtual calls.
+It is hard for doctors to refuse that request nowadays, especially after the Covid-19 pandemic surfaced.

 3. Pain Relieving Options During Labor

 Labor can be a painful experience, but there are a few options for it to be manageable — some are medically induced, while others are more natural methods of pain relief.
 Before you settle on a hospital, check to see what pain relief methods they usually use during labor.
 Most hospitals offer local and regional anesthetics and pain relief medications; however, some hospitals also provide alternative options that are a more natural approach to relieving pain.
+Epidural anesthesia, and nitrous oxide are some of the many anesthetic options that are used for smooth delivery.
+You will have more options if it’s your very first baby as your body is experiencing it for the first time.
+If you are having a second baby, the doctor will run tests and the status of your pregnancy before administering one.
+Sometimes, some women decide not to go for one.
+But you have to be carved out of iron to make this daring decision.

 4. Birthing Options That Are Available